Summary of Services

 Types of Reserve Material

-Course reserve material may include books, book chapters (scanned and available in PDF if allowed by copyright guidelines; otherwise the book will be placed on reserve), articles, videos, example exams, and class recordings.
+Course reserve material may include books, book chapters (scanned and available in PDF if allowed by copyright guidelines; otherwise the book will be placed on reserve), articles, and videos.
 The library will purchase items for course reserve, but personal copies may also be put on reserve; please bring them to the Information Desk for processing.

 The Law Library does not purchase course packs or workbooks for reserve.